EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Dwarf.md

 Your base walking speed is 25 feet.
 Your speed is not reduced by wearing heavy armor.
 ___
 ***Darkvision.***
 Accustomed to life underground, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.
+You can't discern color in darkness, only shades of gray.
 ___
 ***Masterful Artisan.***
-You are proficient in a artisan’s tools of your choice.
+You are proficient in a artisan's tools of your choice.
 Whenever you make a check with that tool you have advantage.
 ___
 ***Languages.***
 You can speak, read, and write Dwarvish.